yaffalhakim1/medium-but-lite/Assignment-Nextjs-News.md

    - Each News Post that is displayed will add to the reading history of the current user.
    - If the news is premium, guest or unsubribe user just can see the newes little bit.
 5. Details News Post
-   - A separate page that displays detailed information about a post.
+   - A separate page that displays detailed information about a post. (v)
    - Details displayed will include:
-     - Description
+     - Description (v)
      - Count of user liked and shared
      - Like button and Share button
    - At the bottom, a section for my recommended news will be displayed, showing 3 recommended headline posts based on the user's like.